ideaflare/ideaflare.github.io/_posts/2017-06-19-architecture.markdown

 #### [Architectural Principles of the Internet](https://www.ietf.org/rfc/rfc1958.txt)
 This paper is mostly concerned about protocols, firmware and physical components - so really think about the software systems you have worked on while reading this classic 1996 paper, and you'll notice may interesting similarities ;)

-## Software Architect != Software Architecture

-This is the thing most junior developers say as a career progression they want to do after coding.
-Being a software architect is not about the organization of code.
-Some architects claim to write code more than 70% of the time (small companies), however most architects I've spoken to do not write any code at all (usually large companies).
-The role of an Architect varies greatly from company to company.

-What makes architecture different from guidelines for writing good code - is that you give thought of the other services, goals and strategic direction of the business.
-It requires problem solving in many different areas, for example: *In some cases* you have to factor the costs of decisions.
-When you decide to sign a contract for a 3rd party integration service, or even more fixed - when failure is expensive like in aerospace projects, these decisions are referred to as "hard to change".

 ### Other Considerations
  * Think about all stakeholders involved
  * Other aspects than just maintainability, for example: